Social Security Fund

 Non-Mandatory Central Provident Fund System

-“Non-Mandatory Central Provident Fund System” shall come into force on 1st January 2018, which is composed of Contributory System and Allocation System, holder of the Individual Account can accumulate funds for future retirement from investment return and rollover generated by the contribution made to the account.
+“Non-Mandatory Central Provident Fund System” came into force on 1st January 2018, which is composed of Contributory System and Allocation System, holder of the Individual Account can accumulate funds for future retirement from investment return and rollover generated by the contribution made to the account.

 Individual Accounts of Non-Mandatory Central Provident Fund

-The individual account of non-mandatory central provident fund is composed of a government-managed sub-account, a contribution sub-account and a preserved sub-account.
+An individual account of the non-mandatory central provident fund system is composed of a government-managed sub-account, a contribution sub-account and a preserved sub-account.

 Contribution Scheme of Provident Fund

-Subject to the budget implementation of the past fiscal years, an account owner, who is alive on January 1st of the calendar year of the publication of the Executive Order relating to the special allocation amount and meets the following requirements in the previous calendar year, will be entitled to the special allocation from budget surplus.
-The person who becomes eligible for the first time is entitled to a lump-sum incentive basic fund of MOP 10,000 which will be transferred to their sub-account managed by the Government:
+Subject to the budget implementation of the past fiscal years, an account owner, who is alive on January 1st of the calendar year and meets the following requirements in the previous calendar year, will be entitled to the special allocation from budget surplus.

 - Permanent resident of the Macao Special Administrative Region;